House Extension Cost

 • ✖ Can be expensive to make more awkward spaces useable

-Cost of Removing a House Extension
+Cost of House Extension Removal

 If there is already an extension on your home, but you are not happy with it then you have two options.
 You can either replace the existing extension, or you can remove it.